AnsgarKlein/Rocket-Launcher/INSTALL.rst

-Installation Instructions for Panzerfaust
+Installation Instructions for Rocket-Launcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Gtk3
 ----

-To install Panzerfaust you will need to have Gtk3 installed.
+To install Rocket-Launcher you will need to have Gtk3 installed.

 appindicator
 ------------

-Panzerfaust uses the appindicator library to supply an indicator in the message-area.
+Rocket-Launcher uses the appindicator library to supply an indicator in the message-area.
 So you will need the libappindicator library and its vala bindings.

 On Ubuntu (12.10) theses packages are called: